CodeByPierce/Taskinator-3000/README.txt

 However, if you decide to delete a daily task, you can always go back and look at your progress on that task from the days before.

-To remove any task, just set the completion bar all the way to 0%, then click remove.
+To remove ANY task, just set the completion bar all the way to 0%, then click remove.

-Daily tasks stick around when they're done, so you can check on your progress over time.
+Daily tasks stick around when they're done, so you can look back on your progress over time.

 To Do tasks let you finish them when they hit 100%, so you can forget about them forever!

+Hit "In-Progress" so whats close to being done!
+You'll see already completed tasks and ones you havent started at the bottom.
 *** INFO ***

 Created by Pierce Mayadag for code demo purposes, 3-19-26